simonedelpopolo/koorie/README.md

 ```

-However, Koorie is available globally, the project itself needs it as module dependency, so will be installed project scope anyway.
+However, Koorie is available globally, the project itself needs it as module dependency, so it will be installed project scope anyway.

 ___